 - Possible reduced risk of early arthritis (on Xray)

-- Better result if other damaged structures like menisci are repaired at the same time
+- Better result if other damaged structures such as menisci are repaired at the same time

 - Long recovery period (see below) and rehabilitation